nothub/openttd-docker/README.md

 #### Load latest autosave

-If the environment variable LOAD_AUTOSAVE is set to `true`, the latest autosave present in `/data/save/autosave/` will be loaded.
+If the environment variable LOAD_AUTOSAVE is set, the latest autosave present in `/data/save/autosave/` will be loaded.

 #### Load template save

 A template save file can be loaded by mounting the file to: `/data/save/template.sav`

-The file will be ignored if LOAD_AUTOSAVE is set to `true` and an autosave file is present in `/data/save/autosave/`.
+The file will be ignored if LOAD_AUTOSAVE is set and an autosave file is present in `/data/save/autosave/`.

 #### Custom user or group id